voicerepublic/vr-mobile/README.md

 * A lot of useful gulp tasks, like:
   * `gulp` - watch for changes + browser-sync (http server with livereload) + weinre debugger
   * `gulp cordova:emulate:ios` - run application in iOS emulator
-  * `gulp cordova:run:android` - run application on Android's devise
+  * `gulp cordova:run:android` - run application on Android's device
   * Run `gulp help` or see `gulp/tasks.coffee` for more information about all tasks
 * Useful hooks and tweaks, which allow you to deploy your cordova app out-of-the-box
 * SASS + CoffeeScript + Jade combo